300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Title all of the actresses who’ve portrayed Princess Margaret in The Crown to this point.
+- Title all of the actresses who’ve portrayed Princess Margaret in The Crown up to now.

-- In The Crown collection three, Prince Philip meets with the Apollo 11 astronauts in 1969.
+- In The Crown sequence three, Prince Philip meets with the Apollo 11 astronauts in 1969.
 Title all three astronauts in query.

-- Wherein Welsh city did a younger Prince Charles be taught Welsh?

 - To the closest day, what number of days in whole with Elizabeth’s uncle reign as Edward VIII earlier than he abdicated?